 Yes, my bad luck on routers continues!
-However, this is good news as this is a router revival post.
+However, let me share some good news on this post.

-Currently, we are using a TP Link MR3420 with USB Dongle for our internet connection.
-It was a day that I felt adventurous and I tried to flash a custom firmware (openwrt) to the router.
-The instructions were easy as I just followed it from this wiki
+We are using a TP Link MR3420 with a USB Dongle for our internet connection.
+One day I felt adventurous and I tried to flash a custom firmware (openwrt) to the router.
+The instructions were easy to follow from the openwrt wiki.

-and that became the fatal decision.
-The install failed but the damage has been done.
-By flashing the original firmware over openwrt; it also affected component that handles booting and I ended up with a router that does a bootloop.
+The install failed!
+By flashing the original firmware over openwrt I managed to screw up the component that handles booting and I ended up with a router that does a boot loop.
 It would try to power on (power led on) then all led lights will blink; then it will repeat again to the power led on.
-If you press the WPS/Reset button; the last led light (WPS) will light up for a few seconds then it will go back to the original bootloop pattern.
+If you press the WPS/Reset button; the last led light (WPS) will light up for a few seconds then it will go back to the original boot loop pattern.

-But gladly, as I read through the comments on different blog posts showing how to recover via serial cable; I read about an alternative solution.
+However, as I read through the comments on different blog posts showing how to recover via serial cable, I happen to chance upon an alternative solution.
 This solution doesn’t require a serial connection.

 (Lifted and Modified from) Here is what you need:

-4) A TFTPD Server, for Windows users I recommend (tftpd32.jounin.net)
+- A TFTP Server, for Windows users I recommend (tftpd32.jounin.net)

-2) Plug the lan cable in the PC and in the WAN slot of your router.
-I plugged it on the first Lan port
+- Plug the lan cable in the PC and in the WAN slot of your router.
+I plugged it on the first lan port

 If all goes well you should see information on the TFTPD server that the recovery file is being downloaded, after a short period you will notice the Led flashing differently on your router… job done.

-Once I saw an activity in TFTPD; I was very excited and soon enough, the router had a different blinking pattern to it.
-I quickly checked 192.168.0.1 (router’s default address) and I managed to get it!
+Once I saw an activity in TFTPD, I got excited.
+Soon enough, the router had a different blinking pattern to it.
+I quickly checked 192.168.0.1 (router’s default address) and I managed to get in!
 My router is alive!